kutinden/buyingacar/README.md

 > link to the inventory: http://....
 > VIN XXXXXXX

-If a dealership is refusing to provide OTD price breakdown after being asked to do it multple times, stop replying to them.
+If a dealership is refusing to provide OTD price breakdown after being asked to do it multiple times, stop replying to them.
 You may want to contact them later for trade-in negotiations.
 Though there is a high chance that they will not have a good deal for trade-in as well, you may ignore them altogether.

 Actively dismiss any attempts to have a phone call (there will be many with different creative pretexts), you may mention that you are busy and want to make a deal quickly.
 Email is a way that works the best for that.
 Talking over the phone is slower than writing and reading emails - having a call only benefits the dealer and they know that.
 Make them understand that you know that too.
 Politely tell it to them.